 Journal of Substance Abuse

-Yoshioka, Marianne R.; Thomas, Edwin J.; and Ager, Richard D., "Nagging and Other Drinking Control Efforts of Spouses of Uncooperative Alcohol Abusers: Assessment and Modification" (1992).
+Thomas, Edwin J.; Yoshioka, Marianne; and Ager, Richard D., "Spouse Enabling of Alcohol Abuse: Conception, Assessment, and Modification" (1996).
 School for Social Work: Faculty Publications, Smith College, Northampton, MA.